 “The horses that I’ve treated have done really, really well,” she said, including Squirrel.
 “I don’t think she’ll have a problem again.”

-At a re-check at New Bolton Center in November, Squirrel was cleared to return to race training.
+At the last re-check at New Bolton Center in November, Squirrel was cleared to return to race training.
 This was as optimal an outcome as anybody could have expected,” Mittelman said, “a best-case scenario.”

 Back In Training

-Squirrel is at the Oxford barn of trainer Bobby Manchio, of Manchio Racing, and on this day is clearly enjoying a visit from Walsh and Littel.
+It’s a blustery February day at the Oxford barn of trainer Bobby Manchio, of Manchio Racing.
+Squirrel is clearly enjoying a visit from Walsh and Littel.

 “She’s my girl,” said Walsh, as the filly popped her head out of the stall, looking for treats.